Collection trip: Perú, November-December 2007

 Solanum-filled hills near Chatarra, Oxapampa.
 We stayed at this

-rustic field station and collected for three days.
+field station and collected for three days.

 Eric, José Mateo, and María Paz at HOXA.